GadkiyAbram/GyrodataSakhalinKtln/README.md

   - Max Temp in the Well being drilled
   - Issues (yes / no).
 If "Yes" - put in Comment short description
   - Comment - if neccesary

+The right bottom Floating Button will show three buttons: Add Item / Battery / Job Prior the Job creating (final step) you will need to insert Items and Batteries.

+INSERTING ITEMS.
+In mobile App there is no need to instert ALL the information, as it will be easier to correct one via desktop / web versions of the Service.
+The TWO parameters you will need to insert: Type of Item and Asset number.
+The app will check then if there is no duplicate values.
+For creating the Job you will need to have the following Items: GDP Sections / GWD Modem / GWD Bullplug Below you can attach picture if applicable

+INSERTING BATTERIES.
+As well as Items, there is no need to insert ALL the information.
+You just need to insert Serial One number of the NEW battery, as for Job creating there should be only NEW batteries.

+INSERTING JOB.
+If you have you Items and Batteries inserted, it will be populated in the spinners of Job creating form:
+The App will call the API with "Initial Job Data", that consists of:
+  - GDP Sections
+  - GWD Modem
+  - GWD Bullplug
+  - Battery
+  - Engineer1 & 2 - this values comes from API and hardrecoded in DB
+  - Client - the same as for Engineers